When and where will each sport return?

 Advertising

-Plans have been drawn up to hold the delayed Test series against the West Indies in July, with matches starting on July 8, 16 and 24.
+Plans have been drawn up to create ‘bio-secure’ environments around each Test match, which are tentatively scheduled to start on July 8, 16, and 24 and are to be held behind closed doors.
 The Ageas Bowl and Emirates Old Trafford have been identified as the safest venues for hosting given their on-site hotels.
-The Cricket West Indies board has been considering ECB proposals and will look to arrive on these shores via a charter flight four weeks before the first Test.

 The county season has been pushed back to August 1 at the earliest with various options for a shortened season, including regionalised competitions in red and white ball cricket, under consideration.